se-edu/guides/tutorials/junit.md

 ## Conventions to follow

 * Add test code in a folder named `[project root]\src\test\java\` folder.
-* Name the test class to match the class being tested (`Todo.java` can be tested by `TodoTest.java`), and put it in a package to match.
+* Name the test class to match the class being tested (`Todo.java` can be tested by `TodoTest.java`), and put it in a package to match %%(reason: if packages are matched, the test class can access package-private members of the target class)%%.
 For example,
   * Class being tested `seedu.duke.Todo`: `src\main\java\seedu\duke\Todo.java`
   * Test class `seedu.duke.TodoTest`: `src\test\java\seedu\duke\TodoTest.java`